Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_06_loops_101/mat_6.md

 Now that you understand basic loops, in the next lesson you'll learn about **nested control structures** - putting loops inside loops and conditions inside loops.
 This is where things get really powerful!

 **Kuya Miguel:** "Great job, Tian!
 You can now make your programs repeat actions efficiently.
 Next, we'll combine loops with if statements to create even more complex logic.
 Handa ka na ba?"

+---

+## Closing Story

+Tian practiced writing loops for an hour, creating a resident counter, a simple quiz system, and even a password validator.
+"Kuya, this is amazing!
+Instead of writing 100 lines, I write 3 lines with a loop!"

+Kuya Miguel nodded with pride.
+"That's the power of loops - efficiency and elegance.
+You've learned the three types: for loops when you know how many times, while loops when the condition determines it, and do-while for at least one execution."

+"I can see so many uses," Tian said excitedly.
+"Queue systems, attendance trackers, even games where actions repeat until someone wins!"

+"Exactly!
+But you've only scratched the surface.
+Next, we'll learn about nested control - putting loops inside loops and conditions inside loops.
+That's when things get really interesting."

+Tian saved the files, mind already racing with possibilities.

 **Reading time:** ~10 minutes